 Upcoming Assassin's Creed games: Every new Assassin's Creed game in development

-- Four upcoming Assassin's Creed projects have been revealed, but none of them have firm release dates
+- Five upcoming Assassin's Creed projects have been revealed, but only Black Flag Resynced has a firm release date

-- They include a mobile game, a new mainline entry believed to be set during the witch trials, a Netflix series adaptation, and a multiplayer game
+- They include a mobile game, a Black Flag remake, a new mainline entry believed to be set during the witch trials, a Netflix series adaptation, a multiplayer game

 - We're still awaiting confirmation that a Netflix game is happening